salpida-foundation/sal-meter-kernel-program/README.md

 - what public claims are or are not allowed

 ### Helper surfaces
-GitHub, Naver blog, YouTube, and related helper documents exist to:
+GitHub and related helper documents exist to:

 - orient readers quickly
-- route Korean and English users correctly
 - show current technical direction
 - reduce confusion
 - help contributors recognize fit
-- connect people, institutions, and project entities across languages
+- connect people, institutions, and project entities across surfaces

 Helper surfaces do **not** override canonical authority.

----

-## Korean Discovery Layer

-The Korean-language strategy is intentionally structured.

-### Roles across surfaces

-- **salpida.foundation**
-  canonical public hub, routing layer, Home / Read / Topics / Publications / For PIs

-- **Naver Blog**
-  Korean-language entity bridge
-  connects:
-  - 닥터지노
-  - 이진호 / Jinho Lee
-  - Salpida Foundation
-  - SICS
-  - CCF
-  - AI 2027
-  - Sal-Meter

-- **GitHub**
-  public technical gateway
-  clarifies active routes, repo structure, technical fit, and contribution boundaries

-### Why this matters
-Korean users often arrive first through:

-- Naver search
-- blog content
-- YouTube
-- Korean-language concept articles
-- AI future / AI risk / AI 시대 변화 queries

-The blog should therefore act as a **Korean explanation bridge**, while this repository acts as the **technical entry surface**.

 ---